drawwithcode/2020-Mouse-Party/README.md

 </p>

 ### Contextualize
 We decided to add an illustration for context.
+Its main purpose is to distinguish the interactive area from the rest of the webpage.
 This illustration has fixed dimensions and according to the resolution on the screen, users will see it with different levels of zoom.

 <p align="center">
 <img src="https://github.com/drawwithcode/2020-asmr-final/blob/master/public/assets/images/readme/context.gif"
 </p>

 ### Input
-find an alternative to the left-click input (in order to make the gameplay suitable also for trackpads)	Devices with trackpad included thanks to the spacebar input (that works just like a left-click)
+We wanted to have an alternative to the left-click input (in order to make the gameplay suitable also for trackpads).
+We decided to go for an input from the spacebar (that works just like a left-click)

 ### Solo Mode
 What would happen if only a player was online?
 Although we wanted Mouse Party to be a collaborative experience, we also wanted to give the people a chance to see what they could achieve with many players, therefore we created a "solo" room, where users can see the result with their cursor rotated 8 times.